mgsears997/biostat776-intro-Mary-Sears/README.md

 # Five fun facts about me:

 1. I love literature.
-As an undergrad, I was an English Literature major, and I did my senior thesis on Virginia Woolf's To the Lighthouse and Mrs Dalloway.
+As an undergrad, I was an English Literature major, and I did my senior thesis on Virginia Woolf's To the Lighthouse and Mrs. Dalloway.

 2. I have three younger siblings.